arthurprevot/yaetos/README.md

 ## Installation instructions

 Copy the AWS config file `conf/config.cfg.example`, save it as `conf/config.cfg`, and fill in your AWS setup.
+You should also have your `~/.aws` folder setup (by `aws` command line) with your corresponding AWS account information.

 If you have spark (tested with v2.1.0) installed, then you can just use it.
 If not, you can run the job from a docker container, which has spark and all python libraries already setup.
 A Dockerfile is included to create this container.